usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-osprofile.rst

 	8. Select the packages you want to add.
 	9. Click the ``save`` button to add the packages to the OS profile.

-Once you have added packages to an OS profile, any available updates are tracked by the platform.
+.. note:: When you create an appliance, the packages are stored locally in the UForge cache repository.
+This ensures that the packages will always be available.
+However, UForge tracks all available updates.
 For more information on package updates, see :ref:`appliance-pkg-updates`.